EduardHermann/AlgorithmVisualizer/README.md

 # AlgorithmVisualizer

 ## Description
-The program visualizes the following algorithms:
+The program visualizes the following algorithms by sorting bars with unequal hights/values:
   - bubble sort
   - selection sort
   - insertion sort
-by sorting bars with unequal hights/values.

 ## How to start the programm